-It should be noted that those under 35 are about to hit the budget ticket jackpot: The Roundabout Theatre Company understands that students—and a few unpaid interns out there—love going to shows but high ticket prices make that quite a struggle.
-Seeing our plight, they've come up with HipTix, a program that allows anyone between the ages of 18 and 35 to purchase $20 tickets to shows at their theaters—a great deal if you're hoping to see the Tony Award winning show, Anything Goes.
-Just call their box office, sign up for HipTix and even order tickets (2 per person only) to a show—be sure you call to order tickets at least one month in advance, as their shows tend to sell out quicky.
-Last I checked, tickets to Anything Goes were being offered for early October, so plan ahead.
+It should be noted that those under 35 are about to hit the budget ticket jackpot: The Roundabout Theatre Company understands that students and young professionals love going to shows but high ticket prices make that quite a struggle.
+Seeing our plight, they've come up with HipTix, a program that allows anyone between the ages of 18 and 35 to purchase $20 tickets to shows at their theaters.
+Just call their box office, sign up for HipTix and even order tickets (2 per person only) to a show—be sure you call to order tickets at least one month in advance as their shows tend to sell out quicky, so plan accordingly.

-I recently came across a new program that lets theatergoers accumulate "Show Points" to exchange for discounted Broadway show tickets.
+This next program lets theatergoers accumulate "Show Points" to exchange for discounted Broadway show tickets.
 Audience Rewards has you sign up for free using your email address, and you are given the option to earn points by playing trivia games about different shows, purchasing items from partner sites, or you can simply earn points by buying tickets to shows and listing your membership number during the ordering process.
 This is definitely one of those websites I wish I had found earlier.

 For more Broadway (and Off–Broadway) discounts, you can visit websites like Playbill.com, BroadwayBox.com, and TheaterMania.com for general price cuts, or look up discount codes to your favorite shows at NYtix.com.